galgier/maze/README.md

 The 3D mazes may be less than ideal in that there is likely to be way too many openings between layers.
-Perhaps a better mechanism can be created for choosing random directions to travel.
+Perhaps a better mechanism can be created for choosing random directions when traveling.

 If invoked such as:
     py maze.py 10 10